 "Outside" refers to the building site, building exterior components, and any building systems located outside of the building or unit.
-This includes things like sidewalks, parking lots, and retaining walls.
+This includes things like playgrounds, sidewalks, and air-conditioning units.

 Example Unit Health & Safety Defects

 Chimney or flue piping is blocked, misaligned, or missing (i.e., evidence of prior installation, but now not present or is incomplete).